-Alternatively, you may request a mail-in voter registration form from the Massachusetts Secretary of State Elections Division website.
-Please note that you CANNOT register to vote via the internet, but you can request a voter registration form.
+You may request a mail-in voter registration form from the Massachusetts Secretary of State Elections Division website.
+Massachusetts residents with a valid MA Driver's License or State ID may register online, otherwise you can request a voter registration form be mailed to you.

 - Once you receive your voter registration form in the mail, fill out the form completely, and return it to your local city or town hall.

 - The local clerk will thereafter provide you with acknowledgment of your voter registration; if you do not receive an acknowledgement of your voter registration within a reasonable time, please check with your local clerk for more information.